fritzsedlazeck/teaching_material/Krumlov_teaching_SV.md

 ## Part 2: Illumina based SV detection
 ### 0. Preping the files:
-You might need to index the refernece and the bam file that we provided to you:
+You might need to index the reference and the bam file that we provided to you:
 ```
 samtools faidx ../GCF_000165345.1.fa
 samtools index our_refCrypto_reads.sort.bam